Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 4. Press the red ignition button until you hear the gas flowing.

-It’s time to make some yummy lamb crackle!
+Time to make some yummy lamb crackle!

-Once your Weber Q has been preheated, we need to turn down the small control knob to the low position, after all, we don’t want to charcoal our meat.
+Once your Weber Q has been preheated, we need to turn down the small control knob to the low position.
+After all, we don’t want to charcoal our meat.

 If you have a meat probe, insert it into the centre of the meat.